tisc0/letsHAP/README.md

 * Create renewal config file(s) for  domain(s)
 * Add and refresh HAProxy's ssl cert list
 * Check config file && restart HAProxy
+~ The certname will be the first domain of the list
+ex:
+letsHAP -a mydomain.com
+letsHAP -a mydomain1.com,mydomain2.com,www.mydomain1.com,www.mydomain2.com

 -ra |--renew-all :
 * Renew what's needed for renewed domains